dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 -  Publish your workflow

-This tutorial walks through the process of registering and sharing more complex workflows which are comprised of multiple tools (whether they are registered on Dockstore or not).
-Workflows as defined via the Dockstore are a composition of multiple tools, strung together in some sort of order (often a directed acyclic graph (DAG)).
-Workflows also are different from tools since they are not required to define their own environment, instead a workflow engine like
+This tutorial walks through the process of registering and sharing more complex workflows which are comprised of multiple tools, strung together in some sort of order (often a directed acyclic graph (DAG)).
+Workflows also differ from tools since they are not required to define their own environment, instead a workflow engine like
 `Arvados <https://arvados.org/>`__ or
 `Cromwell <https://github.com/broadinstitute/cromwell>`__ will provide